 - Issue: Concern that the current pool of Subject Matter Experts (SMEs) is insufficient to meet the Board's needs.
-Adequate administrative support may further assist in generating additional subject matter experts.
-Several efforts were implemented to recruit additional SMEs.
+Adequate administrative support may further assist in generating additional SMEs; several efforts to recruit were implemented.
 CPEI staff were tasked with updating a brochure to attract licensees to participate in the program.
-In addition, the Board's website was updated, and eligibility criteria were established.
+In addition, the Board's website was updated, and eligibility criteria established.
 An Access database was developed to catalog and track SME's in contract. - Pending: SME training materials are in the process of being updated, and a new SME calibration training is in development.

-Evidence and Storage -ADDRESSED
+Evidence and Storage - ADDRESSED